Tip #1: RELAX and take a deep breath

 Tip #7: Follow the checklist

 The most common reason for disqualification is that a video runs over 2 minutes.
 Don’t make that mistake!
-Follow the video checklist and use these software tools to reduce file size if needed.
+Follow the video checklist closely:

 Tip #8: Be seen and heard

 Young Scientist Challenge entries are judged on effectiveness of communication – so make sure your scientist is seen and heard!
 Encourage them to speak slowly and clearly and if filming outdoors, account for the sun and background noise.